Eyob14/-Tutor-and-Tutee/README.md

     The tutor will be authorized to apply for posted works and see statical information  about works they have applied  in their dashboard.

+# The admin of the page can access the application using the following user name and password:
+## username: admin
+## password: admin

  # Group Member